React-Automation-Studio/React-Automation-Studio-Alarm-Handler-Standalone/README.md

 docker-compose -f docker-compose-prod-with-demoioc.yml up

 ```
-Will launch the production build with demoIOCs included.
+Will launch the production build with demoIOCs included. **This is the recommended compose file to use the first time you build the alarm handler as it brings up demo pvs used for demonstrating the alarm handler's functionalities.**

 ```bash